jillesvangurp/www.jillesvangurp.com/_posts/2013-06-15-localstream-demo-at-wherecamp.md

   - UI
   - URL
 ---
-I was at the first Berlin version of <a href="http://wherecamp.de/">Wherecamp</a> two years ago and it was great fun.
+I was at the first Berlin version of [Wherecamp](http://wherecamp.de/) two years ago and it was great fun.
 So, when I learned it was in Berlin again this summer, the choice of going there was easy.
 Last time, I was a passive consumer of information.
-This time, me and my co-founder <a href="https://twitter.com/markmacmahon">Mark MacMahon</a> will be there to <strong>launch and promote the private beta for <a href="http://localstre.am">Localstream</a></strong>.
+This time, me and my co-founder [Mark MacMahon](https://twitter.com/markmacmahon) will be there to <strong>launch and promote the private beta for [Localstream](http://localstre.am)</strong>.

 <!--more-->

 <strong>What is Localstream?</strong>

-A lot of our Twitter followers, Facebook friends, LinkedIn connections, Google Plus circle members, and indeed real people might be wondering what we are up to with <a href="http://localstre.am">Localstream</a>.
+A lot of our Twitter followers, Facebook friends, LinkedIn connections, Google Plus circle members, and indeed real people might be wondering what we are up to with [Localstream](http://localstre.am).
 In this article I want to outline some of the key concepts we have implemented and will be demoing next week.

 Localstream can be a lot of things to different people.
 <ul>